ecavan/poker_hand_probabilities/README.md

 There is an obvious trade off in the time it takes for the function to execute.

-If you would like to specify your own community cards (ortherwise it will default to random):
+If you would like to specify your own community cards:

 ```
 >>> import pokerprobs